Mohammadhabibullah0070/discord-ticket-bot/README.md

-A Discord Ticket Bot for managing me and my friends Buy and Sell discord server.
+A Discord Ticket Bot for managing me and my friend's Buy and Sell discord server.